Vintage in the Village in Gagetown New Brunswick

 Time to Wine Down

-Once back at the Court House, it was time to wine down, enjoy more food and trade your wine glass in for a beautiful pottery goblet as a treasured keepsake of the event.
+Once tour is completed you head back to the Court House, for some time to wine down, enjoy more food, and trade your wine glass in for a beautiful pottery goblet as a treasured keepsake of the event.
 Each year a different Queens County potter is highlighted on the tour.
-This year, it was Liza McDonald.
-You can find her on Facebook at Liza’s Pottery.
-An auction, with several donated items and gift baskets, wrapped up the Wine Tasting Tour.
-Although, The Old Boot Pub started rocking with local talent, great music and dancing for those wanting to continue on.
-Laurie and I decided we would head back to Lang House and enjoy a quieter evening, but I heard great things about the pub’s evening activities the next day from other guests at the B & B. All in all, this was one great day.
+In 2019, it was Liza McDonald of Liza’s Pottery.
+An auction, with several donated items and gift baskets, wrapped up the day.
+Although The Old Boot Pub started rocking with local talent, great music and dancing for those wanting to continue on.
+Laurie and I decided we would head back to Lang House and enjoy a quieter evening, but I heard great things about the pub’s evening activities the next day from other guests at the B & B.

 canopy-leaves-tunnel-over-road.jpg